 While in college, I was offered the opportunity to serve as a music director in a small church near Atlanta, Georgia.
 I've been serving my Lord bi-vocationally ever since!
 That's not to say that everything has been perfect in my life, but God has been faithful through poor choices, job transfers, sickness, teenagers (!), death, and daily life.
 I am grateful for God's amazing mercy, grace, and His willingness to allow us to serve Him through second chances.

-Speaking of which… I met Uneita, my wife, here in Roanoke while serving in the music ministry at First Baptist Church.
-We were married in 2003 before the first presentation of the Roanoke Christmas pageant with a thousand of our closest friends!… and again for 6 more times during the pageant as the bride and groom in the wedding at Cana!!!
-She has been a wonderful partner in Christ and I am both grateful for her friendship and glad to have her as a true "help mate” and co-worker (not to mention soloist and speaker!!!)
+Speaking of which, I met Uneita, my wife, here in Roanoke while serving in the music ministry at First Baptist Church.
+In 2003, we were married before the first presentation of the Roanoke Christmas pageant with a thousand of our closest friends watching, and again for six more times during the pageant as the bride and groom in the wedding at Cana!
+She has been a wonderful partner in Christ.
+I am grateful for her friendship and glad to have her as a true "help meet" and co-worker (not to mention soloist and speaker)!